laravel/vite-plugin/docs/vite.md

 <a name="installing-vite-and-laravel-plugin"></a>
 ### Installing Vite & The Laravel Plugin

 The only remaining step is to install your npm dependencies.
 Within a fresh installation of Laravel, you'll find a `package.json` file in the root of your directory structure.
 The default `package.json` file already includes everything you need to get started using Vite and the Laravel plugin.
-Think of this file like your `composer.json` file, except it defines Node dependencies instead of PHP dependencies.
-You may install the dependencies it references by running:
+You may install the dependencies by running:

 ```sh
 npm install